Tuition for 2022-23

 - Field trips

-At Avenues New York, financial aid is available for grades kindergarten through 12th grade.
+At Avenues New York, financial aid is typically available for students in kindergarten through 12th grade.
 We encourage you to consider Avenues even if you cannot afford the full cost of tuition, as financial aid may be available.
 Our team is committed to helping you navigate this process.

 The primary responsibility for tuition rests with the family, and each family is expected to fully utilize its own resources before requesting financial aid.
 Avenues recognizes the uniqueness of each situation and tailors aid packages to meet the demonstrated needs of each qualified family.